 Small Business Sunday, shortened to the hashtag #SBS on Twitter, was created by Theo Paphitis in October 2010.
 Theo is best known for appearing on Dragons Den on BBC Two.
-He is Chairman of Ryman Stationery plus Boux Avenue lingerie and Robert Dyas, as well as joint owner of Red Letter Days
+He is Chairman of Ryman Stationery plus Boux Avenue lingerie, Robert Dyas and latest acquisition London Graphic Centre, as well as joint owner of Red Letter Days.

 Theo is also a mentor and investor to many other business acquainted via the Den including Wedgewelly and Fit Mix Pro

 Each week, Theo rewards small businesses that tweet him @TheoPaphitis and describe their businesses in one tweet including the all-important hashtag #SBS.
 Only tweets made in the time slot between 5.00 PM and 7.30 PM each Sunday count.